-When Your Teen published an article late last year about the importance of physical affection between parents and teenagers, we got a huge response.
-In fact, it was our most popular article ever.
+Your Teen recently published an article about the importance of affection between parents and teenagers.
+We got a huge response.
+In fact, at the time, it was our most popular article ever.
 Missed it?
 Read it here.

 First, “respect your child’s boundaries,” advises Markham, a clinical psychologist and editor of AhaParenting.com, and start with non-physical ways of connecting, including verbal affection or just sitting on the couch and watching a movie together.
 You can then “start to initiate physically, in a less intimate way,” she adds.
 For example, a high-five when an occasion warrants one.